What Is a Neuroma?

 What Causes Neuromas?

-Doctors Hale and Huppin of the Foot and Ankle Center can usually relieve pain caused by neuromas without resorting to surgery and feel surgery should be only used as a last resort.
-We have great success treating neuromas conservatively, with less than 2% of our patients requiring neuroma surgery.
-Click here to learn more and watch this video to see how to eliminate neuroma pain without surgery.

-The problem we see is that very few patients receive adequate non-surgical treatment at other podiatric clinics.
+Doctors Hale and Huppin of the Foot and Ankle Center can usually relieve pain caused by neuromas without resorting to surgery and believe surgery should be used only as a last resort.
+We have great success treating neuromas conservatively, with less than 1% of our patients requiring surgery.
+In our experience, very few patients receive adequate non-surgical treatment options at other podiatric clinics.

 Conservative treatment should include, at the very least, total contact orthotics designed to transfer pressure off of the ball of the foot and that are designed specifically to address neuromas.
-Other non-surgical therapies include:

 - Corticosteroid injections